-\end{thm} To prove this theorem we introduce notion similar generalized $(C, \lambda)$-structure for linear cocycles and prove some form of its robustness, see Section \ref{sec:SS}.
+To prove this theorem, we introduce a notion similar to generalized hyperbolicity for linear cocycles and establish a robustness property for it (Section \ref{sec:SS}).

-\begin{remark} Theorem \ref{thm:SS} concludes both-sided semiconjugacy of $f$ and $g$, which is weaker than conjugacy.
-Maps $h_1$ and $h_2$ could be chosen in a canonical way (see Section \ref{sec:SS}), but we were not able to prove that $(Id+h_1) \circ (Id+h_2) = Id$ and $(Id+h_2) \circ (Id+h_1) = Id$.
-We expect that for the specific case, when $E_x^s$, $E_x^u$ does not depend on $x$ the proof can be upgraded to prove conjugacy, which would implies certain generalization of Grobman-Hartman theorem \cite{NilsonAli}, but we omit those considerations and do not claim it in the present paper.
-The exact statement of this result would be formulated and proved elsewhere. \end{remark}

-\begin{remark} In \cite{LaniWayda1995} there were obtained strong shadowing and stability (persistence in their terminology) results.
-At the same time their proof strongly relies on expansivity argument, which we do not have in our setting.
-For other cases when uniqueness/expansivity simplifies the consideration of interplay between shadowing and hyperbolicity/exponential dichotomy see, for example \cite{Henry94}. \end{remark}
+\begin{remark} In \cite{LaniWayda1995} strong results on shadowing and stability (persistence in their terminology) were obtained.
+At the same time, their proof strongly relies on an expansivity argument, which is not available in our setting.
+For other cases in which uniqueness or expansivity simplifies the analysis of the interplay between shadowing, structural stability, and hyperbolicity or exponential dichotomy, see, for example, \cite{Henry94}. \end{remark}